ryansondergeld/php-game/documentation/characters.md

 Otherwise, the multiplier will be 1.0.

 For example, a class can be strong against Dark, Fire, Ice, and Lightning but weak against Sword, Polearm, and Staff.

+Some units may have abilities that grant additional strenths or weaknesses.